mainmatter/ember-simple-auth/guides/auth-torii-with-github.md

 ember g route login
 ```

 Ember-cli will ask about overwriting app/templates/application.hbs.
-That’s fine to do so.
+It's fine to do so.

 Also, now is a good time to remove `ember-welcome-page` from your `package.json`.